 Subscribers refers to all paying members.
 Enrollees refers to all covered members, including subscribers and their covered dependents.
 Averages fluctuate greatly state to state.

-These totals are about twice as high as HMO premiums.
 However, monthly payment amounts don’t tell the whole story.

 Preventive or diagnostic services are often offered at no additional charge (less your deductible).

 PPOs are no different.
 Yet, you can expect stronger coverage on basic and major procedures than you could get through an HMO.
 These coverage levels often come with their own set of rules.